Mateja0312/ISA-DOCKER/README.md

 - ***app*** - backend container (_localhost:8081_)
 - ***mysql_server*** - database (_localhost:3306_)

-The 4th container, ***maicatcher*** is used to catch emails which are sent when a new registration is attempted.
+The 4th container, ***mailcatcher*** is used to catch emails which are sent when a new registration is attempted.
 The email contains a link for account activation.
 It can be accessed at _localhost:1080_

-**Please check the availability of specified ports before running the application.**
+**Please check the availability of specified the ports before running the application.**

 ### Setup guide:

 1. Inside the main project directory run: 'docker compose up'.
 This command will create the required images and run containers.
 2. Seed the database by running 'npx sequelize-cli db:seed:all --config "config/config.json" --env "production"' from the 'isa-docker-app' container

 #### Application:
-3. App should be running on: http://localhost:8080
+    App should be running on: http://localhost:8080
-4. Login credentials for every seeded user:
+    Login credentials for every seeded user:
         username: <users_role>@gmail.com, e.g. client@gmail.com
         password: 123

 #### Email:
-5. To send emails, configure an SMTP server and enter its credentials into .env
+    To send emails, configure an SMTP server and enter its credentials into .env